Financial Terms

 Depreciation and Amortization (D&A)

-Description : These are non-cash expenses that reflect the wear and tear of tangible assets (depreciation) or the expiration of the value of intangible assets (amortization) of a business over time.
+• Description : These are non-cash expenses reflecting the wear and tear of a company's tangible assets (depreciation) or the expiration of the value of a company's intangible assets (amortization) over time.

 Capital Gains Deduction (CGD)

-Example : If an entrepreneur sells eligible shares of his or her Canadian-controlled private corporation and realizes a capital gain, he or she may be eligible for the capital gains deduction, which would reduce the amount of the taxable gain.
+• Example : If an entrepreneur sells eligible shares of their Canadian-controlled private corporation and realizes a capital gain, they may be eligible for the capital gains deduction, which would reduce the amount of the taxable gain.
 In 2024, the maximum CGC amount is $971,190 for eligible small business shares.

-Background : This deduction is particularly useful for entrepreneurs and individual investors when they sell eligible businesses or assets, allowing them to significantly reduce the tax burden associated with the transaction.
+• Background : This deduction is particularly useful for entrepreneurs and individual investors when selling qualifying businesses or assets, allowing them to significantly reduce the tax burden associated with the transaction.

 Legal Terms